Jenin82/hacker-rank-tch/README.md

 - After the loop completes, the length of the `secondHalf` array represents the number of characters that did not find a match in the first half, which is equal to the number of changes required to make the first half an anagram of the second half.

 ****
-Sure, let's format the explanation in the style suitable for a GitHub readme:

----

 ## 4. Making Anagrams
   - [Problem](https://www.hackerrank.com/challenges/making-anagrams/problem?isFullScreen=true)